131/dispatcher/README.md

 ```

 ## Using dispatcher to run Windows service
 Using the `AS_SERVICE` flag make **dispatcher** expose a Windows Service compliant interface. (therefore, you can use **dispatcher** to register any nodejs/php/whaterver script as a service.
 You'll have to manage the registration by yourself - see [sc create](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-create),[sc start](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-start), [sc stop](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/sc-stop), ...
-APIs)
+APIs).
+Also, if needed, you can run a service in an interactive session (interact with desktop - use [murrayju CreateProcessAsUser](https://github.com/murrayju/CreateProcessAsUser) ).

 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>